 Where to from here?

-It is tricky to predict where financial markets are heading into 2023.
+It is tricky to predict where financial markets are heading into the final quarter of 2023.
 Local and global government bonds and equities are volatile and allocating into cash is no longer a purely cautious play.

-Defensive in nature with a relatively attractive, resilient return profile, by design real estate credit, especially first mortgage credit, can be shielded from the inflation challenges ahead.
+Defensive in nature with a relatively attractive, resilient return profile, by design real estate credit, especially first mortgage credit, can be shielded from the impacts of inflation.
 It can be an attractive option for investors now both cyclically and structurally.

 Risk is always a critical component of investment and lending.
 Real estate credit is no exception, based in part on the nature of the product itself but also from risks in the market in which the facility is operating in.
 That is why it is important to find a specialist credit manager focused on prudent and disciplined analysis of credit risk on a deal-by-deal basis, with a proven track record of deploying capital at scale and delivering consistent performance through-the-cycle.
 In the hands of an experienced manager, the secured nature of real estate credit and its position in the capital structure can minimise income volatility and downside risk.